-Chemical Engineering education is at the threshold of significant changes, which have been brought about by recent advances in the life sciences, nanotechnology, and the energy challenge.
-We are transitioning to embrace and utilize fully these changes in order to meet global challenges in health care, the environment, renewable energy sources, national security, and economic prosperity.
-To this end, a firm dedication has been instituted to educate leaders and innovators through creation of fundamental knowledge and technologies in the chemical and biomolecular sciences and engineering.
-Specifically, we have targeted three fundamental research areas for emphasis in the next five years: Micro and Nano-Structured Materials, Sustainable Energy, and Biomolecular Engineering.
+Chemical engineering education is at the threshold of significant changes, which have been brought about by recent advances in the life sciences, nanotechnology, and the energy challenge.
+As a result, we have targeted three fundamental research areas for emphasis in the next five years: Advanced Materials, Sustainable Energy, and Biomolecular Engineering.

 The Sustainable Energy Education and Research Center plays an important role in our overall research portfolio, and was targeted and funded based upon the department’s strategic plan.
 In addition, we have initiated significant interactions with joint institutes (UT-ORNL) in the areas of advanced materials, computational sciences, biological sciences, and neutron scattering.

 » View a list of partners that work with CBE.

 » Students seeking research opportunities: Go to our Faculty Page to find a professor that specializes in your research interests.
 Email the faculty member(s) that you would like to do research for.
 Attach a resume that includes your current GPA.
 If you don’t hear back from them within a week, feel free to stop by their office.